heiner/heiner.github.com/_drafts/random-samples.md

 little exercises.
 Being interested in how to find unique triplets of array entries that sum to zero correlates with just being interested in computers and how they work.
-Sitting down and preparing for a job interview means being at least somewhat interested in the job.
+Sitting down and preparing for a job interview means being at least somewhat interested in the job and the company.
 That alone eliminates a large fraction of weak candidates.

 **Leetcode-style questions test intelligence.** While candidates sometimes try to brute-force these questions by remembering all